-The project site is currently in agricultural production and is comprised of irrigated row crops.
-Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of non-irrigated farmland, non-irrigated grazing land, or land enrolled in a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:
+The subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160-acres in size shall be allowed provided a "no build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:

-90% or more of the parcel shall be in production agriculture use with its own on-site irrigation infrastructure and water rights to independently irrigate.
+- 90% or more of the parcel shall be in production agriculture use with its own on-site irrigation infrastructure and water rights to independently irrigate.
 For land which is not irrigated by surface water, on-site irrigation infrastructure may include a self-contained drip or sprinkler irrigation system.
-Shared off-site infrastructure for drip or sprinkler irrigation systems, such PM PLN2014-0014 Staff Report March 19, 2015 Page 3 as well pumps and filters, may be allowed provided recorded long-term maintenance agreements and irrevocable access easements to the infrastructure are in place.

-• Use of the parcel includes a confined animal facility (such as a commercial dairy, cattle feedlot, or poultry operation) or a commercial aquaculture operation.
+Shared off-site infrastructure for drip or sprinkler irrigation systems, such as well pumps and filters, may be allowed provided recorded long-term maintenance agreements and irrevocable access easements to the infrastructure are in place. - Use of the parcel includes a confined animal facility (such as a commercial dairy, cattle feedlot, or poultry operation) or a commercial aquaculture operation.

 Production agriculture is defined as agriculture for the purpose of producing any and all plant and animal commodities for commercial purposes.
-In this case, 90% of each of the proposed parcels is being used for production agriculture.
+In this case, 90% of each of the proposed parcels is being used as an orchard for agriculture production.